Best Apps for Getting Around New York City

 Google Maps is the #1 maps app I use in any city but have found it to be especially trustworthy in New York.
 Even though I know a lot of the subway by heart, I still check with Google Maps to see what my options are based on time and comfort.

-Here’s when I use Google Maps (which is pretty much all the time):
+Here’s when I use Google Maps (aka all the time):

 For the subway, walking, and biking: Google Maps is fully integrated with the subway system so you can get your subway and walking directions in one place.
 It also includes biking directions if you’re brave enough to bike the concrete jungle (I’m not).